kasvith/simple-microservice-example/README.md

 - Run `npm install` or if you have yarn `yarn` to install packages

 - Now you need to set the API Gateway for this frontend application.
 It can be any host you have.
-    - Lets say you are hosting this application on `http://example.com` then your `API_GATEWAY` would be this one.
+    - Let's say you are hosting this application on `http://example.com` then your `API_GATEWAY` would be this one.
     - If you are hosting in some machine with IP `123.324.345.1` then your `API_GATEWAY` would be your IP.

 - To pass this setting to webpack build you need to set an Environment Variable